_______________________________

 How far ranging is this new sentiment within the academic community?
 PRG wants to find out.

-“I am convinced there is an extraterrestrial presence currently engaging the human race and fully support formal confirmation of this fact by the President of the United States.”
+“I am convinced there is a technological non-human presence currently engaging the human race and fully support formal confirmation of this fact by the President of the United States.